 All schools within the Diocese of Broken Bay must follow set guidelines for the administering of medication in school.
 Parents are required to complete set forms with advice as to name of child, name and phone number of prescribing Doctor, medicine to be taken, dosage and frequency and deliver medication and letter to the school.
 Without such written permission and clear instructions, no medication will be given to any student.
 Under no circumstances is medication to be sent to the school in the child's bag.

 5.8 EXCURSIONS

-Should 'out-of-school' excursions occur during school hours, teachers will notify parents by sending a 'permission note' to be signed before the event.
-These forms are an essential part of our school curriculum to enable children to have "real life" experiences of learning.
+Should 'out-of-school' excursions occur during school hours, teachers will notify parents through Compass.
+These Compass notifications will provide all excursion information and permission authorisation before the event.

 5.9 EXTRA CURRICULAR ACTIVITIES